TuralMammadlee/DIP392-weddingApplication/README.md

 *   They will register and log in based on their role (Couple, Vendor, Admin).
 *   Based on their role, they will access features like the dashboard, guest list management, venue booking, etc., through the user interface.
 *   The frontend communicates with the backend APIs to fetch and save data.

-*(For more detailed user interaction based on roles and features, please refer to a more specific user-guide if available within the project documentation.)*